10 Common Questions from Children with Grief

 9. Is what I am feeling normal?
 Is how I am acting normal?

-There is a place for resilience, but I believe that the place for building resilience is more effective if it comes after the validation of our tough feelings such as embarrassment, shame, anger, and grief.
-To read more about this, check out this article I wrote about Sharing Your Grief and Other Feelings Too.
+There is a place for resilience and building resilience is often more effective if it comes after the validation of our tough feelings such as embarrassment, shame, anger, and grief.

 Small toys throwing a beach ball with emotion words written in the ball